 And that is where things get interesting.
 Agents do not wait for approval between steps.
 They move through systems, make decisions, and complete tasks on their own.
 That autonomy is the whole point.
 It is also what makes the security problem genuinely different from anything teams have dealt with before.

-The OWASP Top 10 for LLM Applications puts prompt injection and excessive agency near the center of LLM risk for exactly this reason.
-The NIST AI Risk Management Framework goes further, treating governance, measurement, and operational controls as system-level problems, not model-level ones.
+OWASP’s Top 10 for Agentic Applications, published in December 2025 with more than 100 industry contributors, is the first peer-reviewed security framework written specifically for autonomous agents, and enterprise security questionnaires already reference it.
+The older OWASP Top 10 for LLM Applications still covers the model layer, and the NIST AI Risk Management Framework treats governance, measurement, and operational controls as system-level problems rather than model-level ones.
+All three point the same way.
 The risk does not live in the model.
 It lives in everything the agent can reach and everything it can do.

-The 2026 threat surface is wider than most teams accounted for when they started building.
+The threat surface is wider than most teams accounted for when they started building, and it has stopped being theoretical.
+Named CVEs, poisoned tool registries, and confirmed breaches now sit behind nearly every category of agentic risk.
 This guide breaks down the top risks facing autonomous agents today and what you can actually do about them.

 The cleanest way to think about agent security is this: an agent is a decision-making layer attached to tools, identity, state, and environment.
 Each of those attachments creates a new attack surface.